fredster33/asfalis/README.md

 ## About
 Asfalis is a bicycle safety device written in TypeScript and translated into Blockly and Python (MakeCode flavour) that is simple and elegant.
 Asfalis has the following features:

--Proximity detection
+* Proximity detection
--Time
+* Time
--Compass
+* Compass
--Temperature
+* Temperature
--Local requests for asisstance - once activated, the device will send an emergency help message to all Asfalis devices in the area.
+* Local requests for asisstance - once activated, the device will send an emergency help message to all Asfalis devices in the area.
 The Microbit
--Fall detection
+* Fall detection

 ### What does the name mean?
 Asfalis means "safe" in Greek 😀